An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Code Formatting and PEP 8

-Python’s official style guide, PEP 8, offers guidelines for consistent code formatting such as indentation, line lengths, import order, and whitespace usage.
+Python’s official style guide, PEP 8, offers guidelines for consistent code formatting such as indentation (4 spaces), line lengths (79 characters), import order, and whitespace usage.
 Adhering to these standards makes your code appear clean and helps other Python developers read, understand, and review it more easily.
-You can use automated tools like flake8, black, or autopep8 to check and enforce PEP 8 rules.
+You can use automated tools like flake8, black, or ruff to check and enforce PEP 8 rules.

 # PEP 8 compliant code